Career / Getting Experience

 • a web front-end for users to access their resources.

-To provide an example of something that would typically be considered as "unnecessary," best-practice guides often suggest disabling the Windows Search services.
-Why, do you ask?
-Well the Windows Search service runs an indexing service that by default scours certain directories on your machine and itemizes the content of the file.
-While perhaps trivial on one workstation, the effect of doing this across say 50 VDIs creates a significant re-occurring overhead on the hosting server that effectively reduces the number of VDIs that host can support.
+Well, the Windows Search service runs an indexing service that, by default, scours certain directories on your machine and itemizes the file's content.
+While perhaps trivial on one workstation, the effect of doing this across, say, 50 VDIs creates a significant re-occurring overhead on the hosting server that effectively reduces the number of VDIs that the host can support.
 But note, every decision has a repercussion.
-For instance, disabling the Windows Search service in Windows will cause not only Windows searches to slow, but other searches that depend on it to as well, i.e. Outlook.

 How to Get VDI Experience

-Once you've mastered this arena the natural progression is to become a system administrator, where managing the back-end systems is the key responsibility.
+Once you've mastered this arena, the natural progression is to become a system administrator, where managing the back-end systems is the key responsibility.
 Here, you'll learn where everything is, how it all interacts, and the patience to track a problem to its root cause.

-Once you have a solid base of experience, there are some really great resources online to get you kick-started with hands-on VDI experience.
-To begin, it's great to start with training to help you get your bearings.
-CBT Nuggets has some great courses in this space that will give you a leg up on the chase.
+Once you have a solid base of experience, there are some great resources online to get you kick-started with hands-on VDI experience.
+It's great to start with training to help you get your bearings.

 How I Became a VDI Engineer

-I'll go out on a limb and say most system engineers and administrators would prefer to avoid end users and their issues, work on projects, and build things.
+I'll go out on a limb and say most system engineers and administrators prefer to avoid end users and their issues, work on projects, and build things.
 There is nothing wrong with that.

 Final Thoughts